FraFerrazzi/exprob_assignment2/README.md

 The charge of the battery is done to waste time, giving limitations to the actual task that the robot could perform. \
 The robot can only check the urgency of adjacent locations that it can reach in a specific time instant, excluding all the locations that are not reachable in the same time instant. \
 The robot states that a location is urgent only based on the timeslot for which the issued location has not been visited, not caring about other possible stimuli. \
-After every aruco marker has been detected in the initial phase, the nodes for the aruco detection are shut down, therefore if other arucos were placed in the environment the robot would not have the possibility to detect them.
+After every aruco marker has been detected in the initial phase, the nodes for the aruco detection are shut down, therefore if other arucos were placed in the environment the robot would not have the possibility to detect them. \
+The model of the robot in the simulation does not concern a real mobile robot.
+It is just a simplification used for test purposes.

 ---